-In the era where technology has reached the pinnacle of its use and has completely overpowered our lives, the amount of data exchanged is enormous.
+In an era where technology has reached the pinnacle of its use and has completely overpowered our lives, the amount of data exchanged is enormous.

-The high volumes of data sets, that a traditional computing tool cannot process, is being collected daily.
+The high volumes of data sets, that a traditional computing tool cannot process, are being collected daily.
 We refer to these high volumes of data as big data.

 Businesses, nowadays, rely heavily on big data to gain better knowledge about their customers.
 The process of extracting meaningful insights from such raw big data is reckoned as big data analytics.

 Since traditional computing techniques cannot process these big data, various tools are being leveraged.
 The tools used for big data analytics have seen increased use in the recent past.

 Big data analytics has found several applications in different industries.
 It has allowed businesses to know their customers better than they know themselves proving the technique to be extremely advantageous.

 Through this blog, we will be exploring big data analytics, its different types, advantages of big data analytics, and its industrial applications.